ice-nine-as/hellox-client/README.md

 `npm run start-prod`

 to run a production version of the app.
+Both of these servers will be running locally on port `3000`.
+To view them, navigate your browser to `localhost:3000`.

 ## Branch structure